vegaprotocol/vegawallet/README.md

 private: 1…e
 ```

-It will then prompt you to input a password, and then confirm that password.
+It will then prompt you to input a passphrase, and then confirm that passphrase.

 The genkey command in that instruction will generate public and private keys for the wallet, at the same time as creating a user name.